pachyderm/docs/content/2.2.x/enterprise/auth/_index.md

 The enablement of the User Access Management **creates an initial `Root user` and returns a `Root token`**.
 This `Root user` (or initial admin) has irrevokable `clusterAdmin` privileges on Pachyderm's cluster.
-More on the various types of Users, Roles, and Ressources [here](../auth/authorization/#users-types).
+More on the various types of Users, Roles, and resources [here](../auth/authorization/#users-types).

 {{% notice note %}}